Looking after your knee replacement

 partial knee replacement or longer if you’ve had a more complex operation.

-It should be possible to walk outside within three weeks of having surgery but make sure you wear good supportive outdoor shoes.
+You should be able to walk outside within three weeks of having surgery but make sure you wear good supportive outdoor shoes.
 After three weeks, try to take longer strides so you can fully straighten (extend) your leg.

 Going up and down stairs